About Employee Pension Scheme (EPS) 1995

-All employees of organised sectors can avail pension, provided he or she contributes towards EPF.
+All employees of organized sectors can avail pension, provided he or she contributes towards EPF.
 The Employee Pension Scheme or EPS is clubbed with the Employee Provident Fund (EPF).
 The Government has now raised the minimum pension amount in the EPS.
-A minimum of Rs.1,000 per month will now be granted as pension to employees of the organised sector.
-Earlier employees received a meagre pension of Rs.500, which made survival tough for the employees.
+A minimum of Rs.1,000 per month will now be granted as pension to employees of the organized sector.
+Earlier employees received a meagre pension of Rs.500, which made survival tough for the employees

 12.5% of the basic salary plus dearness allowance of the employee goes towards EPF, according to PF rules.
 Given below are the contribution details from the employee and the employer towards EPF, EDLIS and EPS.

 |EDLIS (Employees’ Deposit Linked Insurance)||Nil||0.5%|

 |EDLIS administrative charges||Nil||0.01%|